 - Power of Attorney if submitted by Customs Broker

-Once the goods have arrived at Indonesian customs zone it is placed in one of three different customs areas: green, yellow and red:
+Once the goods have arrived at the Indonesian customs zone, the customs officials will place your products in one of the three different customs areas:

 - Narcotics and drugs

 - Firearms, explosives, ammunition (need a special permit)

 - Guns, sports weapons/hunting rifles (need a special license)

 According to Indonesian laws, trying to import those goods can result in substantial sanctions and even imprisonment.

 How to calculate the total cost of import in Indonesia

 To calculate the total import tax, you will first need to convert the total value of the goods to Indonesian Rupiah using the following formula: